Platform.sh is now Upsun. Click here to learn more

 disabled_extensions List of strings PHP PHP extensions to disable.

-request_terminate_timeout integer PHP The timeout for serving a single request after which the PHP-FPM worker process is killed.
+request_terminate_timeout integer PHP The timeout (in seconds) for serving a single request after which the PHP-FPM worker process is killed.

 sizing_hints A sizing hints definition PHP The assumptions for setting the number of workers in your PHP-FPM runtime.